gitsouderos/Projects/Time_Series_Forcasting/README.md

 - **Cluster 3**: High mortality despite lower case numbers, indicating challenges in medical response.
 - **Cluster 2 (Algeria)**: High positivity and mortality rates, highlighting severe impacts and inadequate testing.

+### Predicting Positivity Rate in Greece

+#### Methods
+Support Vector Machines (SVMs) were used to predict the COVID-19 positivity rate in Greece for three days after the analysis.
+The SVMs were trained using a grid search to find the best parameters, including the kernel type, regularization parameter (C), gamma, and epsilon.

+#### Implementation Details
+1. **Data Preparation**: The dataset was preprocessed to include only the relevant features for Greece.
+Missing 'Daily tests' values were filled, and the 'Positivity Rate' was calculated.
+2. **Feature Engineering**: Lagged features of the 'Positivity Rate' were created to use previous days' positivity rates as predictors for future values.
+3. **Model Training**: The SVM model was trained using grid search to optimize hyperparameters:
+   - **Kernel types**: RBF, polynomial, and linear.
+   - **C values**: 0.1, 1, 10, 100.
+   - **Gamma values**: 0.1, 1, 10, 100.
+   - **Epsilon values**: 0.1, 0.2, 0.3, 0.4, 0.5.
+4. **Evaluation**: The model was evaluated using Mean Squared Error (MSE) on both training and test datasets.

+#### Results
+- **Train MSE**: 0.0029
+- **Test MSE**: 0.0050

+The results indicate that the SVM model performed well on the training data but had some difficulty accurately predicting on the test data.
+The relatively low MSE suggests the model is effective, though there are challenges in predicting sudden changes in the positivity rate.

 ## Conclusion
 The project effectively preprocesses and analyzes COVID-19 data, providing valuable insights into trends and country performance.
 The clustering results help identify countries' strengths and weaknesses in managing the pandemic.
+The SVM model's prediction of the positivity rate in Greece demonstrates its utility, despite some limitations in handling abrupt changes.